napalu/goopt/v2/cmd/goopt-i18n-gen/README.md

 ### Other Maintenance Notes

-- The tool uses its own i18n system (eating its own dog food)
+- The tool uses its own i18n system (eat-your-dog-food)
 - Always test with multiple locales after changes
-- Remember that goopt's bundle validation requires all locales to have identical keys
+- Keep in mind that goopt's bundle validation requires all locales to have identical keys
 - The generated messages file is committed to avoid bootstrap issues